Percy W. Clarkson: Retirement

-Following his retirement from the Army, Clarkson and his wife settled in San Antonio, Texas where he assumed job as chairman of the Board of Fort Sam Houston National Bank.
-He was also a member of the San Antonio Chamber of Commerce and served on the boards of trustees of San Antonio Medical Foundation or Symphony Society of San Antonio.
-Clarkson was active in the 33rd Division Veterans Association where he was admired by his fellow officers.
-Among the officers who attended the reunion in December 1961 to pay tribute to him were: General Walter Krueger, former Commander Sixth Army; Brigadier general Andrew T. McAnsh, former 33rd Division Chief of Staff; Major general John S. Gleason Jr., former 33rd Division Ordnance officer; Colonel Jacob Arvey, former Judge-advocate of 33rd Division; or Brigadier general Frank S. Singer, former 33rd Division Personnel Officer.
+Following his retirement from the Army, Clarkson and his wife settled in San Antonio, Texas, where he assumed a job as chairman of the board of Fort Sam Houston National Bank.
+He was also a member of the San Antonio Chamber of Commerce, and served on the boards of trustees of the San Antonio Medical Foundation and Symphony Society of San Antonio.

+He was active in the 33rd Division Veterans Association, where he was admired by his fellow officers.
+Among the officers who attended the reunion in December 1961 to pay tribute to him were General Walter Krueger, former commander Sixth Army; Brigadier General Andrew T. McAnsh, former 33rd Division chief of staff; Major General John S. Gleason Jr., former 33rd Division ordnance officer; Colonel Jacob Arvey, former judge-advocate of 33rd Division; and Brigadier General Frank S. Singer, former 33rd Division personnel officer.

-Major general Percy W. Clarkson died on September 14, 1962, aged 68, at Brooke Army Medical Center at Fort Sam Houston due to chronic Pulmonary heart disease combined with bullous Lung emphysema.
+Clarkson died on September 14, 1962, aged 68, at Brooke Army Medical Center at Fort Sam Houston, due to chronic pulmonary heart disease combined with bullous lung emphysema.
 He was buried with full military honors at Fort Sam Houston National Cemetery, Texas.
-He was survived by his wife Lucy Kent Clarkson (1897–1966), a son William Kent, a brother Brigadier general Herbert S. Clarkson, a sister-in-law Virginia who was a wife of lieutenant general Withers A. Burress.
+He was survived by his wife, Lucy Kent Clarkson (1897–1966); a son, William Kent; a brother, Brigadier General Herbert S. Clarkson; and a sister-in-law, Virginia, who was a wife of Lieutenant General Withers A. Burress.

 Decorations

-Here is the ribbon bar of Major general Percy W. Clarkson:
+Here is the ribbon bar of Major General Percy W. Clarkson: